Cloud Infrastructures Security Audit Objectives

 Concepts like IaaS, SaaS or PaaS are part of the standard language of a generation of applications that benefit from the capacity, power and scalability of third-party services such as AWS or Azure.

-At Tarlogic, we are aware of this trend and we know our customers need to guarantee the security of the assets that can make use of these environments.
+At Tarlogic, we are aware of this trend and we know our customers need to guarantee the security of their assets that can make use of these environments.
 Our cloud security audits safeguard the security of these tools.

 Detection of bad practices related to different misconfigurations and implementations on cloud services.